BZFlag-Dev/bzflag.org/_documentation/user/flags/phantom-zone.md

 ## Tactics

 Phantom Zone can be utilized as a means of quick navigation or for escaping purposes.
 The former is viable when attempting to directly reach a certain destination, such as the opponent's team flag, a zone filled with desirable flags, or a viable battle position.
-The latter can be considered at the rabbit hunt game mode to escape as a rabbit for an extended period of time.
+The latter can be considered at the Rabbit Chase game mode to escape as a rabbit for an extended period of time.